 I’m not a sentimental dude.
 But this week, “I Will Teach You To Be Rich” turns 9 years old, and I’ve been thinking about the last NINE YEARS of writing hundreds of blog posts, thousands of emails, and millions of hilarious jokes.

-In 2004, I wrote my first blog post.
-IT IS HORRIBLE!
-I say that Step #1 is knowing what you spend.
+In 2004, I wrote my first blog post, which was about the first steps to getting rich.
+IT WAS HORRIBLE!
+I said that Step #1 is knowing what you spend.
 That is exactly WRONG!
-I use the word “budget” multiple times.
-I have no narrative, only boring information.
+I used the word “budget” multiple times.
+I had no narrative, only boring information.

 In short, I hate myself of 2004.

 College Ramit repping thugs

 I continued developing my philosophy and systems.
 I tested my material with hundreds, then thousands of people.
 I learned how to track results, stop nagging (like 99% of other “financial experts”), and focus on the Big Wins.

 Warren is in the house (that was his actual first tweet ever)